-Goodwill is measured at cost less impairment losses.
+Goodwill is measured at cost less accumulated impairment losses.
 For the purpose of impairment testing, goodwill arising from an acquisition is allocated to each of the relevant cash generating unit ("CGU") that are expected to benefit from the synergies of the acquisition.
 A CGU to which goodwill has been allocated is tested for impairment annually, and whenever there is an indication that the unit may be impaired (See note 4.14).

-For goodwill arising on an acquisition in a financial year, the CGUs to which goodwill has been allocated is tested for impairment annually.
 When the recoverable amount of the CGUs is less than the carrying amount of the unit, the impairment loss is allocated to reduce the carrying amount of any goodwill allocated to the unit first, and then to the other assets of the unit pro-rata on the basis of the carrying amount to each asset in the unit.
 Any impairment loss for goodwill is recognised in profit or loss and is not reversed in subsequent periods.